 What should I do if I have cold or flu symptoms?

-If you must see your team and have active symptoms, such as fever, cough, or shortness of breath, or other respiratory symptoms including congestion or runny nose, please call our office at (530) 338-0002 before your appointment.
+If you must see your team and have active symptoms, such as fever, cough, or shortness of breath, or other respiratory symptoms including congestion or runny nose, please call our office at (530) 338-0002 prior to your appointment.
 Our staff will provide guidance about whether you should come to the clinic or wait until your symptoms are gone.